nlewo/comin/readme.md

-# Comin
+# Comin - Deploy NixOS machines with Git push

-**warning: comin is an experimentation and should not be used (yet)**

-Comin is a deployment tool running in the pull mode: it periodically polls a Git repository and deploys the NixOS configuration found in this repository on the machine where it is running.
+Comin is a deployment tool working in the pull mode.
+Running on a machine, it periodically polls Git repositories and deploys the NixOS configuration associated to this machine.

+- Git push to deploy a NixOS configuration
+- Support testing branches to try changes
+- Easy to use
+- Support multiple Git remotes

 ## Getting started